Tech-It-Out/Food4U/README.md

 ## Hosted Applications
 ### Front-end
-The front-end app is hosted on [AWS Amplify](https://main.d1u4zd8arazu9j.amplifyapp.com) and the repository can be found on [GitHub](https://github.com/Tech-It-Out/Food4U-client)
+The front-end app is hosted on [Render](https://www.food4u.sigmagamma.app) and the repository can be found on [GitHub](https://github.com/Tech-It-Out/Food4U-client)

 ### Back-end
-The back-end is deployed with Serverless on [AWS Lambda](https://gskdahngmj.execute-api.us-east-1.amazonaws.com/prod) and the repository can be found on [GitHub](https://github.com/Tech-It-Out/food4u-api)
+The back-end is deployed with Serverless on [Render](https://food4u-api.onrender.com) and the repository can be found on [GitHub](https://github.com/Tech-It-Out/food4u-api)

 ## Wireframes
 ![Wireframes](admin/Wireframes.png)